czyzby/noise4j/README.md

 ![NoiseGenerator + CellularAutomataGenerator](https://github.com/czyzby/noise4j/blob/master/examples/noise%2Bcellular.png "NoiseGenerator + CellularAutomataGenerator")

 On this scale, this might look somewhat like some cavern system, but you don't have to generate maps that big (or with the same parameters, for that matter).
-Note that here each tile is represented by a single pixel - given than the map's size is 512x512 tiles, with a relatively small tile image size at 16x16px, this map would need 67108864 (8192x8192) pixels to be drawn.
+Note that here each tile is represented by a single pixel - given than the map's size is 512x512 tiles, with a relatively small tile image size at 16x16px, this map would still need 67108864 (8192x8192) pixels to be drawn.
 With a smaller map and appropriate tiles, such map could be just as easily used to represent islands, for example.

 ## What can I do with the Grid...